 Excercise works in many ways: it helps us release emotions, lifts our mood energizes and grounds us.

 Excercise is also scientifically proven to reduce stress.
 Physical activity helps increase the production of your brain’s feel-good neurotransmitters, called endorphins.
-This is why exercise is often found to improve mood and even help us experience a sense of peace and bliss as in the ‘runner’s high’.
+This is why exercise improves mood and even help us experience a sense of peace and bliss as in the ‘runner’s high’.

 4. Energy Clearing

 We often pick up a lot of negative energies over the course of a day.
-We then bring those energies home with us, where they can be passed on to those we live with.
+We then bring those energies home with us, where we can pass them on to those we live with.
 And of course, the people we live with bring their negative energies home with them, too.
 Basically, bad moods are contagious!

 In order to get rid of all this negativity, you might like to cleanse your home as well as yourself.
 This can be done in a myriad of different ways, however, my favorites are burning herbs and using sound.